 Supranuclear ophthalmoplegia is a condition that affects the movement of the eyes.

 This disorder occurs because the brain is sending and receiving faulty information through the nerves that control eye movement.
 The nerves themselves are healthy.

-People who have this problem may have progressive supranuclear palsy, a disorder that affects the way the brain controls movement.
-A brain injury (such as stroke) also can cause supranuclear ophthalmoplegia.
+People who have this problem often have progressive supranuclear palsy (PSP).
+This is a disorder that affects the way the brain controls movement.

 Exams and Tests

 The health care provider will perform a physical exam and ask about the symptoms, focusing on the eyes and nervous system.

 Tests will be done to check for diseases linked with supranuclear ophthalmoplegia.
 Magnetic resonance imaging (MRI) might show shrinking of the brainstem.

 A magnetic resonance imaging (MRI) scan is an imaging test that uses powerful magnets and radio waves to create pictures of the body.
 It does not us...